particle-iot/docs/src/content/reference/device-os/firmware.md

   * val: the value to search for - char or String
   * from: the index to start the search from

 Returns: The index of val within the String, or -1 if not found.
+The index value is 0-based.

 ### lastIndexOf()